jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 - S3 Transfer Acceleration
 - Lifecycle transitions between storage classes
 - Similar service: EFS (pay per use, has infrequent access & lifecycle rules)
+- Retrieval Fee
+  - S3 Standard does not charge any data retrieval fee.
+  - S3 Intelligent-Tiering does not charge any data retrieval fee.
+  - All other storage classes have a retrieval fee.

 ### EBS Pricing